fanluo12/LC/TwoPointers/README.md

 For 27,
 Use left pointer and right pointer all starts at 0 since nums length could be 0 and 1.
 While loop right until length, if right position is not val, switch left and right and update left++

+## 28. Find the Index of the First Occurrence in a String
+For loop through string, for each index initiate main string pointer and substring pointer.
+While main string[pointer1] == substring[pointer2] we update two pointers and check if substring pointer reaches end